mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

 CLI Profiles
 ------------

 The CLI stores information about its users in a profile.
-This lets it remember information between commands.
+This lets you run commands in a given context.
 For example, when you log in with an Atlas Admin API Key, the CLI stores the API Key and the current session access token.
 Then it reuses that token for subsequent commands until it expires.

 You can set up multiple named profiles and choose a profile to use for any given CLI command.
-If you don't specify one, the CLI uses the **default profile**, which is just a regular profile named ``default``.
+If you don't specify one, the CLI uses the **default profile**, which is a profile named ``default``.

 To specify a profile, add the ``--profile`` argument on any command.
-For example, to log in with a new profile named ``my-profile``, you would run the following:
+For example, to log in with a new profile named ``my-profile``, run the following:

 .. code-block::